 Also, similar advances has been made in treatment of solid tumors; since, methods with radioation therapy, surgery and chemotherapy have been used in combination, long-term survival of childhood cancer has significantly increased.
 Kids are different than adults and it is important, in general, to take action to any different sign or symptoms noted.
 In summary, while pediatric cancer can not be preventable, the goal of early detection can be achieved by health providers who do a comprehensive medical history, good medical exam, and believe in the parents.

-In Latin America and the Caribbean, it is estimated that at least 29,000 children and adolescents under 19 years-old will be affected by cancer each year.
-Of them, around 10,000 will die due to this disease.
+In Latin America and the Caribbean, it is estimated that around 30,000 children and adolescents under 19 years-old will be affected by cancer each year.
+Of them, almost 10,000 will die due to this disease.

 Childhood cancer include a number of different types of tumours that develop in this population group.
 The most common categories of childhood cancers include leukemias, brain cancers, lymphomas and solid tumours, such as neuroblastoma and Wilms tumour.